 If you’ve determined that you’re eligible to apply, obtaining residence is then a quick process.

 1. MAKE THE INVESTMENT

-Unlike other places, Latvia requires that you make the investment before you apply for its residence.
+Unlike other places, Latvia requires that you invest before you apply for its residence.

-If you’re going with real estate, you will need to view properties, choose one or two (depending on their location), and finalize the purchase.
+If you’re going with property investment, you will need to view properties, choose one or two (depending on their location), and finalize the purchase.

 And, if you choose to invest in a business, you will need to register it, set up a bank account, get a tax number, and so on.